Geodan/pg2b3dm/README.md

 - Fallback scenario from SpecularGlossiness to MetallicRoughness shader for clients that do not support SpecularGlossiness is not supported (yet)

-- BaseColor of default material is not configureable (yet)

 - Shader 'unlit' is not supported (yet)

 ## Outlines